gos-qs/python-guide/python-installation.md

 ```

 when line 1 is executed, python navigates to the src directory and searches for an \_\_init\_\_.py file to execute, if one is found it executes it, this can be used to initialise anything for the direc, such as environment variables, locations in the PATH, whatever, it's just python code so it can do anything python does.
-After that, python goes to src/api.py and executes that within it's own namespace, after it has run python searches that new namespace for the handles (get_map, post_map, add_marker) which can be functions names, class names, variables, anything. in this case they're probably functions because after line 2 get_map() is called and add_marker() is called.
+After that, python goes to src/api.py and executes that within its own namespace, after it has run python searches that new namespace for the handles (get_map, post_map, add_marker) which can be functions names, class names, variables, anything.
+In this case they're probably functions because after line 2 get_map() is called and add_marker() is called.

 Structuring code like this makes it much easier to refactor, maintain and deploy and is also required if you ever want to add anything to PyPI.
+That said, if you're working on something like a [kaggle](https://www.kaggle.com/) competition they usually make you use the Jupyter-style notebook for a submission, you can still split the parts of the module up into the file structure tree and import them but I think it's more common to see all the steps and definitions in the one document in a chronological order of use since it's basically a lesson and someone has to follow that and redeploy the data preprocessing and model inference to a production environment at some point.

 ### Alternative Python Interpreters/Compilers